 Show me your image (not your neg)

-Here is one way to explain why I disagree with the approach to film photography in the digital age as described above: if you ask people who print images in a darkroom in the “wet”, old fashioned way, you’ll notice that they work hard to produce a great print, not a print that only avoids dust spots.
+I disagree with the approach to film photography in the digital age as described above, for a simple historical reason: if you ask people who print images in a darkroom in the “wet”, old fashioned way, you’ll notice that they work hard to produce a great print, not a print that merely avoids dust spots.

 In fact, historically, some photographers reclaimed the printing process (originally often delegated to assistants) as part of the artistic creation.
 That non-mechanical part of the photographic process, they felt, established the status of photography as “art” (see Klaus Honnef in Art of the 20th Century, Vol. II, Taschen, p.
 624).
-This is clearly apparent in a “pictorialist” approach to photography (see this link shared by Tim Rudman), but not limited to it: advocates of a “straight” or “pure” photography were often know as outstanding printers (think Edward Weston, for instance).
-No wonder: staying true to your perception requires a careful handling of every step of the process to your image, even if this process includes “only” developing & processing and no retouching & manipulation (thanks to Tom Sebastiano for providing these four useful terms at a time where a Facebook discussion was getting out of hand: people meant different things when they wrote “Photoshop”.
-See the discussion here).
+This is clearly apparent in a “pictorialist” approach to photography (see this link shared by Tim Rudman), but not limited to it: advocates of a “straight” or “pure” photography were often known as outstanding printers (think Edward Weston, for instance).
+No wonder: staying true to your perception, if that’s what you’re after, requires a careful handling of every step of the process to your image, even if this process includes “only” Steps 1 and 2 of the following steps:

-At the very least, the choice of film and developer, the dilution, temperature and time of development (whether you do it yourself or ask your lab to develop for you) as well as the type of paper you print the image on (it can change the contrast and mood of the image dramatically), the exposure time of that paper in the enlarger, and that’s even without mentioning “local” work on parts of the image such as dodging and burning, etc.
+At the very least, the choice of film and developer, the exposure index, the developer’s dilution, its temperature, development time but also agitation technique as well as the type of paper you print the image on (it can change the contrast and mood of the image dramatically), the exposure time of that paper in the enlarger, and that’s even without mentioning “local” work on parts of the image such as dodging and burning, etc., which you should know was standard practice for any photographer you ever admired.

-The important point is that as soon as you have a choice in these matters—and you do have a choice in terms of film (and camera/lens) if you shoot yourself, you do have a choice in terms of developer if you develop yourself, you do have a choice in terms of paper and exposure times if you print yourself—then you are condemned to be free and decide what your output is going to be.
+The important point is that as soon as you have a choice in the parameters discussed above—and you do have a choice in terms of film (and camera/lens) if you shoot yourself, you do have a choice in terms of developer if you develop yourself, you do have a choice in terms of parameters and further work if you scan yourself, you do have a choice in terms of paper and exposure times if you print yourself—then you are condemned to be free and decide what your output is going to be.

 You are condemned to be free and decide what your output is going to be.